-While getting approved should not be a problem with a hard money Mortgage since Mortgages are based off of equity and not by your credit or credit history as it is with a bank Mortgage, there could be some trouble getting approved.
+While getting approved should not be a problem with a hard money loan since loans are based off of equity and not by your credit or credit history as it is with a bank loan, there could be some trouble getting approved.
 This can be very upsetting, but please don’t give up.
 There are ways for you to adjust your approach and get the money you need.

 and their decision to help you out.

 So, while it is important to keep that LTV at a reasonable amount, keep in mind that many lending institutions send out evaluators and appraisers to inspect properties on their own terms.
 They can do that because it is a private lender and not a bank.
 Don’t take it too personally.
 It’s not that they don’t trust you or your appraiser’s judgment, they often just need to see it for themselves before making their decisions.

 Are you still getting rejected by Arizona hard money lenders in Arizona?
 Here are some reasons why that might be:

 It can be upsetting to be turned down by a harsh money lender when you’re in a circumstance that seems terrible and never ending.
 However, they are doing their best to try to work with you.
 These hard money lenders in Arizona want to help you!
 It is just that they have to protect themselves as well.

 It could be that you want money for a property in a shady or sketchy neighborhood.
 This is one thing hard money lenders in Arizona tend to shy away from and you will sometimes see this when you want money to fix and flip houses.